21centuryweather/21st-Century-Weather-Software-Wiki/vscode/vscode-interactive.md

 ![VSCode interactive](images/Python_interactive.png)

-Inside the interactive window, you can type code into cells, and plot in a 'Notebook-like' environment without having to run a Juypter Notebook server.
+Inside the interactive window, you can type code into cells, and plot in a 'Notebook-like' environment without having to run a Jupyter Notebook server.

 ![VSCode interactive](images/Python_interactive2.png)